QualiTorque/torque-orb/README.md

     `TORQUE_SERVER` - The url of Torque server

-    `TORQUE_TOKEN` - The Torque Token which could be generate on integrations page of Colony Settings
+    `TORQUE_TOKEN` - The Torque Token which could be generate on integrations page of Torque Settings

     `TORQUE_SPACE` - The name of your Torque space

 3. In the config.yml, call the `torque/start-sandbox` and `torque/end-sandbox` to start and stop
-sandbox in Colony
+sandbox in Torque
 4. Supply parameters to customize orb behaviour (see the list of parameters for orb commands [here](https://circleci.com/orbs/registry/orb/quali/torque#commands)
-5. After starting colony sandbox (`torque/start-sandbox` command) you can use the following environment variables in your job steps (the names of variable could be overridden):
+5. After starting Torque sandbox (`torque/start-sandbox` command) you can use the following environment variables in your job steps (the names of variable could be overridden):

     `SANDBOX_ID` - the id of launched sandbox